Q-1. What

 release.

-funding for three big carbon capture projects that are expected
+funding for three big carbon capture projects that were expected

-to be operating by 2012.
-The total cost of these projects will
+to begin operating in 2012.
+The total cost of these projects

-be $1B, with over 60% coming from the DOE.
-These projects are
+will be $1B, with over 60% coming from the DOE.
+These projects

 expected to be capturing CO2 at a combined rate of